A Qubit as a Bridge Between Statistical Mechanics and Quantum Dynamics: Conclusion

 \section{Conclusion}

 The central idea unifying the thermal and dynamical descriptions is that both the partition function and the Loschmidt amplitude can be expressed as evaluations of a single analytic function \( \mathcal{L}(y) \) along different paths in the complex \( y \)-plane.
-In thermal physics, \( y = e^{\beta E} \) lies on the positive real axis, while in quantum dynamics, \( y = e^{i E t/ \hbar} \) traces the unit circle.
-This analytic continuation shows that dynamical features such as orthogonality and singularities in dynamical free energy are governed by the same underlying zero structure that also encodes thermal properties.
+With $-J$ and $0$ as the two energy values, \( y = e^{\beta J} \) lies on the positive real axis in thermal physics, while in quantum dynamics, \( y = e^{i J t/\hbar} \) traces the unit circle.
+This analytic continuation shows that features such as orthogonality and singularities in dynamical free energy are governed by the same underlying zero structure that also encodes thermal properties.
+Throughout this work, the discussion is restricted to examples defined on finite-dimensional Hilbert spaces, where the spectrum is purely discrete, allowing this correspondence to be demonstrated transparently using elementary tools.

 The qubit-based approach presented here is both accessible and rigorous, and thus can easily be incorporated in a statistical mechanics or a quantum mechanics course.
-This framework opens a pedagogical entry point for introducing advanced concepts such as dynamical quantum phase transitions, large deviation theory, and more complex phenomena in interacting systems using only familiar tools from undergraduate physics.
-Such advanced topics can further be assigned as projects to the students.
+This framework opens a pedagogical entry point for introducing advanced concepts such as dynamical quantum phase transitions, and more complex phenomena in interacting systems using only familiar tools from undergraduate physics.
+Such advanced topics can further be assigned as projects to the students, see \hyperref[AppendixB]{Appendix~C}.
 As the connection between equilibrium and nonequilibrium physics continues to unfold, the deceptively simple qubit serves as a reminder that deep insights often emerge from minimal models.